-Where two countries try to tax the same income, there are a number of mechanisms to give tax relief so that you do not end up paying tax twice.
+Where two countries try to tax the same income, there are mechanisms to give tax relief so that you do not end up paying more.
 The first mechanism to consider is whether the double tax agreement between the UK and the other country limits either country’s right to tax that income.

 What are double taxation agreements?

 The UK has ‘double taxation agreements’ with many countries to try to make sure that people do not pay tax twice on the same income.
 Double tax agreements are also known as ‘double tax treaties’ or ‘double tax conventions’.
 If there is a double taxation agreement, this may state which country has the right to collect tax on different types of income.
 For an example of this, see our page on dual residence.